 The bottom line

 Autophagy is a critical biological mechanism that eliminates damaged and superfluous cell components.
-There is evidence that it may be beneficial and detrimental impacts on health.
+There is evidence that it may have beneficial and detrimental impacts on health.

 While research has demonstrated that food restriction, exercise, curcumin, and CBD supplementation may influence autophagy, most studies have been conducted on non-human animals.